RMC Logo 2

 More about the Founder

 Venunye (meaning Merciful God), or Ven as he affectionately called, saw the hardship these vulnerable children faced and understood the disparity in Ghana and its communities.
 Unlike the United States, they lack the infrastructure to lead everyday life.
-Knowing he could do more, Ven devoted his time, love, and passion to improving life for the vulnerable.
-He did this through various initiatives that support, feed, educate and empower a vulnerable child in need.
+Knowing he could do more, Ven devoted his time, love, and passion to improving life of a vulnerable child.
+He did this through various initiatives and personal support that feed, educate, and empower a vulnerable child in need.

-Ven, originally from Ghana, understands the disparity in regions devotes any time outside of his passion of working for the orphanage to caring for the elderly across the state with Companion and Homemakers, a nonmedical agency.
+Originally from Ghana, Ven understands the disparity in regions and devotes any time outside of his passion for working for the orphanage to caring for older people across the state with Companion and Homemakers, Preferred Homecare of New York, both a nonmedical agency.
 He is proud to donate a portion of every paycheck to vulnerable and needy children to have a quality education.

-• My passion and wish are to send $50 monthly to bring the vulnerable child back to school in deprived communities in Ghana and Uganda.
+• The Founder desires to send $50 monthly to support vulnerable children returning to school in deprived communities in Ghana and Uganda.

-• My passion and wish are to send $100 monthly to feed 50 or more children in deprived communities in Ghana and Uganda.
+• The founder’s love and wish are to send $100 monthly to feed 50 or more children in deprived communities in Ghana.

-• My passion and wish are to one-time support three low-income families with $200 monthly in a start-up business and other financial empowerment in Ghana and Uganda.
+• The founder desires to support three low-income families with $200 yearly in a start-up business and other financial empowerment in Ghana.

 Goal: $3000